nRF24/RF24Network/docs/tuning.md

 The core radio library also provides the ability to adjust the internal auto-retry count of the radio modules.
 The default setting is 15 automatic retries per payload, and can be extended by configuring the network.txTimeout variable.
 This default retry count should generally be left at 15, as per the example in the above section.
-An interval/retry setting of (15,15) will provide 15 retrys at intervals of 4ms, taking up to 60ms per payload.
+An interval/retry setting of (15,15) will provide 15 retries at intervals of 4ms, taking up to 60ms per payload.
 The library now provides staggered timeout periods by default, but they can also be adjusted on a per-node basis.